rgarro/electronicSchematics/README.md

 # electronicSchematics

+#ARDUINO FireBase Auth Electric Lock Opener

+Manage your Users from Firebase Auth to gate your relay kit properly

 ## Arduino Magnetic Log Collector

 Any Arduino has amazing logging capabilities, figure out the cheapest way of collecting them